idexus/Sharp.UI/README.md

 - [App theme, device idiom and platform templates](./doc/deftemplates.md)
 - [Application shell](./doc/shellapplication.md)

-# Auto-generated bindable properties
+# Auto-generated code

-In __Sharp.UI__ bindable properties and their float helper methods are automatically generated.
-You just need to define the interface.
+__Sharp.UI__ library has a feature of automatically generating bindable properties and their fluent helper methods.
+To use this feature, you need to define the __view-model__ as follows:

-### View-model

 ```cs
 [BindableProperties]
 public interface IViewModelProperties